Vladimir Guerrero: Texas Rangers

 On January 11, 2010, Guerrero signed a one-year, $5.5 million deal with incentives and a 2011 option with the Texas Rangers.

 He broke up a no-hitter by Shaun Marcum in the seventh inning of the Opening Day game against the Toronto Blue Jays on April 5, 2010.

-On May 6, 2010 Guerrero hit two home runs versus the Kansas City Royals to secure a 13–12 win.
+On May 6, 2010, Guerrero hit two home runs versus the Kansas City Royals to secure a 13–12 win.
 On May 13, 2010, Guerrero's walk off line drive to left field won the final game of a three-game series against the Oakland Athletics in the bottom of the 12th.
-On May 25, 2010 he hit two more home runs to secure another win over the Kansas City Royals.
+On May 25, 2010, he hit two more home runs to secure another win over the Kansas City Royals.
 On June 30, 2010, against his former team, the Los Angeles Angels of Anaheim, Guerrero hit two home runs and went 4-for-4 with 5 RBIs.

 Guerrero wound up appearing in 152 games with a batting average of .300, 29 home runs and 115 RBIs.
 He earned a Silver Slugger Award in the regular season for a Texas Rangers club that wound up winning its division and ultimately, the first pennant in Rangers history.
 He also won the Edgar Martínez Award and earned his ninth invitation to the All-Star Game.
 On October 22, 2010, Guerrero drove in 3 runs during game 6 of the American League Championship Series against the New York Yankees, capturing the first American League pennant for the Texas Rangers.
-The Rangers would go on to lose the World Series to the San Francisco Giants in five games.
-On November 3 the Rangers declined to pick up Guerrero's 2011 option making him a free agent.
+In the 2010 World Series, facing the San Francisco Giants, Guerrero was the starting right fielder for Game 1 in San Francisco.
+He didn't play in Game 2 but when the series went back to Texas, he played as the designated hitter.
+He batted .071 with just one hit while driving in two runs as the Rangers lost the series in five games.
+On November 3, the Rangers declined to pick up Guerrero's 2011 option making him a free agent.

 Baltimore Orioles

 Guerrero signed a one-year, $8 million contract with the Baltimore Orioles on February 18, 2011.
 He became the all-time MLB hits leader among Dominican-born players when he singled off Josh Beckett in the sixth inning of a 6–3 victory over the Boston Red Sox at Camden Yards on September 26, 2011.
 In 2011, Guerrero hit .290, his lowest batting average since his rookie year with the Montreal Expos in 1996.
-He also had 13 home runs and 63 RBIs on a struggling Orioles team.
-Though it seemed like an unproductive year for him, Guerrero still hit in the top 20 and had 163 base hits.
+He also had 13 home runs, 63 RBIs, and 163 base hits for the Orioles.